This page may contain affiliate links. Click to learn more. As an Amazon Associate I earn from qualifying purchases.

 When the cookies have cooled completely, place them in an airtight container and store at room temperature for up to 5 days.
 They start to dry out after the 5 day point.
 They also soften and become less crispy on the outside the longer they are stored.

-The dough can also be frozen for baking later.
-Just scoop the dough onto a parchment lined cookie sheet, flatten each cookie, and place the whole cookie sheet in the freezer.
-Once completely frozen, place each cookie in an airtight freezer safe bag or container and freeze for up to 2 months.
-When you’re ready to bake them, add about 2 minutes onto the baking time, same temperature.
+Once completely frozen, place each cookie in an airtight freezer-safe bag or container and freeze for up to 2 months.
+When you’re ready to bake them, no need to thaw them, just add about 2 minutes onto the baking time, same temperature.

 If You Make This Recipe…